 WHEN TO PAINT A FENCE

-If you've recently built your wood fence, you'll want to let it season for three to four weeks before paint spraying or stain spraying it.
-Moisture in unseasoned wood can cause warping, and paint adhesion, and stain absorption into the wood will also suffer.
+If you've recently built your wood fence, you'll want to let it season for 3-4 weeks before paint spraying or stain spraying it.
+Moisture in unseasoned wood can cause warping, paint adhesion, and stain absorption into the wood will also suffer.
 Wait for dry weather and begin paint spraying your wooden fence in the early morning before the sun heats the surface of the wood.
 Wood that’s hot can cause the paint solvent to evaporate quickly, resulting in cracks and other defects.

 PREPPING TO PAINT SPRAY YOUR FENCE

 Professional painters call the process of scraping, cleaning and masking for paint jobs “prepping.”
 Here are some important steps to take when prepping to use a paint sprayer.

 TRIM AREA - Trim back any grass, weeds, trees or bushes that are in contact with the fence.
 This exposes all of the fence’s surfaces and ensures a clean and complete finish.